COVID-19 pandemic in Manitoba: Health care and testing

-Vaccination

 Travel advisories and restrictions

 On March 15, Roussin issued an advisory against international travel, and recommended 14 days of self-isolation on return.

 On March 27, informational checkpoints were established at the Ontario and Saskatchewan borders on the Trans-Canada Highway, and on the Saskatchewan border on highways 16, 5, and 2.
 Vehicles entering Manitoba would be briefly stopped, and their drivers provided with an informational pamphlet on health risks and international travel restrictions.

-On April 17, it was announced that anyone travelling to Manitoba from outside of the province (including interprovincial travel) would be required by law to self-isolate for 14 days on arrival, although a 50-kilometre "buffer zone" exists in Northwestern Ontario.
-In order to protect vulnerable and remote northern communities, the province also restricted non-essential travel across the 53rd parallel.
+On April 17, it was announced that anyone travelling to Manitoba from outside the province (including interprovincial travel) would be required by law to self-isolate for 14 days on arrival, although a 50-kilometre "buffer zone" exists in Northwestern Ontario.
+To protect vulnerable and remote northern communities, the province also restricted non-essential travel across the 53rd parallel.
 In Phase 2, these restrictions were softened to allow "direct" travel to sites such as campgrounds in the region.

 The self-isolation requirement for interprovincial travel was removed in Phase 3 for those travelling into Manitoba from Western Canada, Northern Canada, or Ontario west of Terrace Bay.
-Interprovincial travel from outside of these regions will also be exempted for those participating in a film production or professional sporting event, provided that 14 days of self-isolation are completed before travel, and that proper hygiene is practised whilst travelling to Manitoba.
+Interprovincial travel from outside these regions will also be exempted for those participating in a film production or professional sporting event, provided that 14 days of self-isolation are completed before travel, and that proper hygiene is practised while travelling to Manitoba.

 On August 12, Peguis First Nation re-introduced self-isolation restrictions for individuals travelling from Brandon and Steinbach, due to increasing COVID-19 spread in those areas.

 On January 26, 2021, due to concerns surrounding variants of SARS-CoV-2, Premier Pallister announced that the 14-day self-isolation requirement for interprovincial travel into Manitoba would be reinstated effective at 11:59 p.m.
 CT on January 28, 2021.
 Essential travel, medical travel, and those who regularly perform essential cross-border travel will be exempt.